s3bw/foolscap/readme.md

 #### View:

-The `view/-v` command allows the user to view a note in the console.
+The `view` command allows the user to view a note in the console.
 To call function use the following:

     fscap view <note_title>